Tribal Gaming Internship Program

-The Innovation Group is proud to continue its Native American/First Nations Internship Program.
-TIG has proudly served the Native American community for more than 25 years, always seeking new ways to support tribes in reaching their broader development goals.
-Tribal members seeking professional careers in gaming are invited to participate in comprehensive studies – involving expansion feasibility, economic development and database analysis – as paid interns side by side with the TIG project team.
-In addition to offering interns valuable insights to bring back to their careers and operations, the program also invigorates TIG’s work by adding direct Tribal client perspective.
+For more than 30 years, The Innovation Group (TIG) has proudly served the Native American community, always seeking new ways to support tribes in reaching their broader development goals.
+Our Tribal Gaming Internship Program is an extension of that ambition, created to support individuals pursuing professional careers in tribal gaming by offering them the opportunity to participate in comprehensive studies — involving expansion feasibility, economic development, and database analysis — as paid interns side-by-side with the TIG project team.
+In addition to offering interns valuable insights to bring back to their careers and operations, the program also invigorates TIG’s work by adding direct tribal client perspective to the process.

 How does it work?

 The Innovation Group engages in studies with Native American Indian Tribes and First Nations on a regular basis.
-Upon engagement in any project work, the following steps can be undertaken to qualify:
+Upon engagement in any project work, the following steps can be undertaken to qualify and participate:

-1. Tribal Leadership (Tribal Council or designated Manager or Economic Development Authority) must submit the name of the internship candidate to The Innovation Group.
+1. Tribal Leadership (Tribal Council, Economic Development Authority, or a designated manager) must submit the name of the internship candidate to The Innovation Group.

-2. Candidates must be Tribal members and should either be in undergraduate or graduate college or university programs in finance, business or a related field; be former graduates of such programs; or currently be serving as staff members in Tribal government or property operations.
+2. Candidates must be either a tribal member pursuing an undergraduate or graduate degree in finance, business, or a related field (or graduates of such programs); or currently be serving as a staff member in Tribal government or property operations.

-3. Interns will work with The Innovation Group staff, remotely or on-site at a property or in our offices as needed.
-Project work will be approximately half-time, or 20 hours per week, and will entail background research, demand model building, economic impact analysis, customer database analysis and operational assessments.
-Current Tribal employees may continue to work half-time in their normal jobs.
+3. Interns will work with The Innovation Group staff remotely, on-site at a property, or in our offices, as needed.
+Project work will be approximately half-time, or 20 hours per week, and will entail background research, demand model building, economic impact analysis, customer database analysis, and operational assessments.
+Current employees may continue to work half-time in their normal jobs.

 4. Interns will be compensated at the base hourly intern rate at The Innovation Group and technically considered as sub-contractors on project work.
 Typically, one intern will be approved per project, although on large-scale or long-term initiatives, more than one intern may be appropriate.